ChromeOS: Linux apps

 All Chromebooks made since 2018, and some earlier models, can run Linux apps.
 As with Android apps, these apps can be installed and launched alongside other apps.
 Google maintains a list of devices that were launched before 2019 which support Linux apps.

 Since 2013, it has been possible to run Linux applications in ChromeOS through the use of Crouton, a third-party set of scripts that allows access to a Linux distribution such as Ubuntu.
 However, in 2018 Google announced that desktop Linux apps were officially coming to ChromeOS.
 The main benefit claimed by Google of their official Linux application support is that it can run without enabling developer mode, keeping many of the security features of ChromeOS.
-It was noticed in the source code in early 2018.
+It was noticed in the ChromiumOS source code in early 2018.
 Early parts of Crostini were made available for the Google Pixelbook via the dev channel in February 2018 as part of ChromeOS version 66, and it was enabled by default via the beta channel for testing on a variety of Chromebooks in August 2018 with version 69.